 In 1887, a language called Esperanto was developed in order to facilitate communication between people of different languages.
 This effort of constructing a new language from the scripts of various other languages was not very successful.
 Probably the reason was in starting something from scratch.

 But in today’s world, we can notice a different type of mix between the languages.
 “Visage”, “Encore” and “Sans” are some of the French words that are frequently used in English while “Parking”, “Weekend” and “Pub” are some of the English words used in French.
 Sanskrit or Hindi words like “Guru” and “Mantra” have also made their way into the English dictionary.
 Hence we are in the process of effectively blending the languages and constructing a new global language.
 Clearly in this case, the language that is most willing to accept foreign words and that is increasingly open to changes in its structure would be a winner.
 That makes us ask ourselves that on one side as we try to bring the world closer, must we, on the other end, by translating every new word in different languages, separate it?
 Life would be much easier if a USB, computer, Laptop, Nano technology or a tablet is called the same elsewhere in the planet.

-Thus history seems to be nothing but a vicious circle.
-From few original languages to a variety of them; from a variety of them to some modern languages and from some modern languages, maybe to one ideal language in the distant future.
+Thus history seems to be nothing but a circle.
+From few original languages to a variety of them; from a variety of them to some modern languages and from some modern languages, maybe to one ideal language in a distant future.
 Consequently, maybe one day, man might after all complete the Tower of Babel.